nathabee/PomoloBee/documentation/WORKLOG.md

   - write code for files  ui/components/ImageCard.kt , FolderPicker.kt,  PermissionManager.kt
   - write code for files  ui/screens/ProcessingScreen.kt ResultScreen.kt OrchardScreen.kt LocationScreen.kt ErrorLogScreen.kt ImageHistoryScreen.kt LocalResultScreen.kt PreviewScreen.kt SettingsRepository.kt
   - **DJANGO**
   - at this point DjangoApp is just specified , shortly implented in code but not tested
-  - check django is aligned with specification API_1 and API_2 spec.
   - Django code must be tested.
-  - need to test test_workflow and test_ml.
+  - need to change and test: test_migration, test_endpoint, test_workflow and test_ml.
   - **ML**
   - at this point ML is not specified (except API) and not implented in code. just empty nutshell to have a endpoint to test app and django
   - make Flask implementation aligned with API_2 and API_3.